 Community Philosophy is a growing movement in which voluntary groups in civil society engage with philosophical thinking and action.

-It practiced by groups of older people through Age UK, through Philosophy in Pubs, the youth and community sectors, and housing associations.
+It practiced by museum and gallery groups, older people through Age UK, Philosophy in Pubs, the youth and community sectors, housing associations and many more.